socalrug/hackathon-2022-04/presentation/presentation_guidelines.md

 * Teams that use interactive visualizations should embed a screenshot of the visualization in their PDF presentation, and show the actual visualization during the presentation.

 ## Submit your work to the repo

-* Each team will submit GitHub handle that will be authorized to commit directly to the repo
+* Each team will submit GitHub handle that will be authorized to commit directly to the repo.
 * There is a folder, 'presentations' that will have a folder for each team.
-* Please commit you code and slides to the repo before the start of the presentations
+* Please commit you code and slides to the repo before the start of the presentations.
 * If you have problems committing your presentation to the GitHub repo, coordinate with one of the event organizers that can do it for you.

 ## Tips for presentations: